Introduction

 The following field tests help in acertaining the good quality bricks:

-- Sound Test: If two bricks are struck with each other they should produce clear ringing sound.
+- Sound Test: When two bricks are struck together, they should produce a clear ringing sound.
 The sound should not be dull.

 - Hardness Test: For this a simple field test is scratch the brick with nail.
 If no impression is marked on the surface, the brick is sufficiently hard.

-Place the brick specimen in a glass dish containing water to a depth of 25 mm in a well ventilated room.
-After all the water is absorbed or evaporated again add water for a depth of 25 mm.
-After second evaporation observe the bricks for white/grey patches.
-The observation is reported as ‘nil’, ‘slight’, ‘moderate’, ‘heavy’ or serious to mean,
+Place the brick specimen in a glass dish containing water to a depth of 25 mm in a well-ventilated room.
+Once all the water is absorbed or evaporated, add water again to maintain a depth of 25 mm.
+After the second evaporation, observe the bricks for white or grey patches.
+Finally, report the observation as ‘nil’, ‘slight’, ‘moderate’, ‘heavy’, or ‘serious’ depending on the extent of the patches.
+In other words, classify the severity based on how widespread or concentrated the patches appear.
+Therefore, accurate assessment is essential to ensure consistent reporting.

 - Nil: No patches